VidderSC/Google_IT_Automation_with_Python_Professional_Certificate_in_Coursera/README.md

 - :unlock: Troubleshooting and Debugging Techniques (In Progress..)
 - :lock: Configuration Management and the Cloud
 - :lock: Automating Real-World Tasks with Python

+Here I will save the progress and files that I will be creating while following the course. :man_technologist::snake:

+> [!NOTE]
+> These files are not required to be created and I'm just doing it so I have them recorded somewhere. :file_cabinet:

+You are welcome to check them if you like.

 Happy Coding! :tada: